Liquid MicroSheet Nozzles

 Nozzle types

-• Micro 1 - makes the smallest sheets from arround 1µm to 0.3µm in thickness
+• Micro 1 - Makes the smallest sheets from arround 1 µm to 0.3 µm in thickness

-• Micro 2N - is a narrow version of Micro 2 which can be used when a smaller sheet width is needed.
+• Micro 2N - Is a narrow version of Micro 2 which can be used when a smaller sheet width is needed.
 The more narrow aspect ratio is also useful for running high concentration samples in vacuum to reduce spray from sheet rims.

 Available products